-YAGO 4 is the latest version of the YAGO knowledge base.
-It is based on Wikidata — the largest public general-purpose knowledge base.
+YAGO 4 a version of the YAGO knowledge base that is based on Wikidata — the largest public general-purpose knowledge base.
 YAGO refines the data as follows:

 - All entity identifiers and property identifiers are human-readable.